top of page

-Hector attended Suitland High School in Suitland, Maryland class of '88 but due to a hostile relationship with his school's Vice principle, Hector graduated a year later than he was supposed to from Largo High school in Upper Marlboro Maryland in 1989.
+Hector attended Suitland High School in Suitland, Maryland, as a member of the class of '88.
+However, due to a hostile relationship with his school's Vice principal, Hector graduated a year later than expected from Largo High School in Upper Marlboro, Maryland, in 1989.

 During the earlier development of Hector's artistry,

-Hector is also a former member of the 1990's rap band Kore Houze Tribe, the group disbanded officially in 2010 but still keep in touch.
-Lord Hector is also a 2015 stroke survivor where he receives care and rehabilitation through the Emory University Medical staff in Atlanta, Georgia.
+Hector is also a former member of the 1990s rap band Kore Houze Tribe.
+The group disbanded officially in 2010, but they still keep in touch.
+Lord Hector is also receiving ongoing monitored care and rehabilitation through the Emory University Medical staff in Atlanta, Georgia.

 Hector was an earlier resident of Southeast Atlanta in 1990 where he was once involved in a brief fist fight that led to the community deciding to jokingly nickname him after the famed boxer Hector "Macho" Camacho following the incident.
 In the early 1990's Hector was considered flashy and excessively well groomed like the Boxer and the nickname stuck mainly because an eight year old boy in the southeast Atlanta neighborhood consistently referred to Lord Michael as "Hector" despite being corrected every week.